- Health Benefits of Flaxseeds

 Whole flax seeds can be hard on digestion

-Flaxseeds in whole form are difficult for the human digestive system to break down 1.
+Flaxseeds in their whole form are difficult for the human digestive system to break down 1.
 Therefore, eating them whole often results in them passing through our system unaltered.
-This means our bodies do not get any of the beneficial nutrients flaxseeds have to offer.
+This means our bodies do not get any of the beneficial nutrients flax seeds have to offer.

 Grinding flax seeds unlocks nutrients